villagehiker/templer/examples/casestudy/readme.md

 And `vietnamg: file_glob( travel-vietnam/*01.wgn)` includes all Vietnam files endng in 01.

-The source content files use the `wgn` extension.

 ### Banner Images Via CSS

 Each section uses it own page banner.
 The banner is defined in a section-specific css file.
 The overall design includes a variable to define page-specific banners, but this is not currently implemented.

 The current implementation uses a constantly defined section css file specified in the template layout.
+To do this, the layout files includes a pointer to the css folder and custom.css files located in each folder where needed: `<link rel="stylesheet" href="css/customize.css">`

 ## Configuration File